dotnet/android/Documentation/DevelopmentTips.md

 	$ tools/scripts/xabuild /t:DeployTestApks tests/locales/Xamarin.Android.Locale-Tests/Xamarin.Android.Locale-Tests.csproj
 	$ tools/scripts/xabuild /t:RunTestApks    tests/locales/Xamarin.Android.Locale-Tests/Xamarin.Android.Locale-Tests.csproj

+## Running `.apk` Projects with Include/Exclude

+For example, to exclude tests that use the internet (`InetAccess` category):

+	$ make run-apk-tests EXCLUDECATEGORIES=InetAccess

+On Windows:

+	$ msbuild Xamarin.Android.sln /t:RunApkTests /p:ExcludeCategories=InetAccess

+`INCLUDECATEGORIES` and `IncludeCategories` function in the same fashion.

+To specify multiple categories, delimit each category with a `:` character.
+The `:` delimiter works well with both `MSBuild` properties and `make` variables.

 ### Running A Single Test Fixture

 A single NUnit *Test Fixture* -- a class with the `[TestFixture]`